-Kindergarten fees: A payment for a place within a funded kindergarten program payable to the kindergarten.
+Kindergarten fees: A payment for a place within a funded (four-year-old) and three-year-old kindergarten program payable to the kindergarten.
 These may include a deposit to reserve a place, term fees, etc.

 'No Jab, No Play': The Public Health Amendment (No Jab No Play) Act 2015 means that early childhood education and care services cannot enrol a child unless the parent/guardian has provided documentation that shows the child: